Ladder costs for random walks in L\'evy random media

-Let us consider a process $S:=( S_n)_{n \in \N_0}$ taking value on $\R$ and, for a fixed $\ell\in\N$, an $\ell$-dimensional process $C:=(C_n)_{n \in \N_0}$, that could depend non-trivially on $S$.
-We denote by $(\xi_k,\eta_k)_{k\in\mathbbm{N}}$ the increments of the joint process $(S,C)$. $C$ is referred to as the cost process while $S$ is the control process\footnote{It is apparent that we can equivalently define an $(\ell+1)$-dimensional process and choose an arbitrary coordinate to play the role of the control process and the remaining $\ell$'s as the cost process.
+Let us consider a process $S:=( S_n)_{n \in \N_0}$ taking values on $\R$ and, for a fixed $\ell\in\N$, a $\ell$-dimensional process $C:=(C_n)_{n \in \N_0}$, which could depend non-trivially on $S$.
+We denote by $(\xi_k,\eta_k)_{k\in\mathbbm{N}}$ the increments of the joint process $(S,C)$. $C$ is referred to as the \emph{cost process} while $S$ is the \emph{control process}\footnote{It is apparent that we can equivalently define an $(\ell+1)$-dimensional process and choose an arbitrary coordinate to play the role of the control process and the remaining $\ell$'s as the cost process.
 We prefer to stick to a more explicit notation for the sake of clarity.}.
-We avoid to write explicitly the dependence on $S$ of the cost process, unless explicitly needed. \\
+We avoid explicitly giving the dependencies on $S$ of the cost process, unless necessary. \\